What are the Damage Caps in Florida?

 Punitive damages are conceptually different from any other kind of compensation.
 They aren’t based on the plaintiff’s losses but on the defendant’s bad behavior.
 Punitive damages exist solely to punish the defendant and to deter others from similar bad behavior in the future.
 The amount of the award usually depends on the severity of the conduct in question, as well as the defendant’s overall wealth.
 The idea is that very wealthy defendants should have to pay larger penalties so that they truly feel the “sting” of the punishment.

-Florida’s Limits on These Kinds of Damages
+Florida’s Limits on Each Kind of Damages

 As a general rule, Florida does not apply caps to economic damages.
 If the plaintiff can prove that he or she suffered economic losses at the fault of the defendant, the defendant must pay for the full value of those losses, however great they may be.
 By working with experienced injury attorneys, you can make sure that you recover every penny of economic damages.